Looking for Historically Accurate Names for Your Historical Novel

-The government of New South Wales offers an interactive site similar to the Canadian one described above.
-It offers a search box where you can type in a name, and the site will show a graph depicting its popularity between 1900 and 2011.
+The government of New South Wales interactive site offers a search box where you can type in a name, and the site will show a graph depicting its popularity between 1900 and 2011.
 If you type a name that has variants, like “Ann”, the graph will also show “Anne,” “Annette,” etc. The data is drawn from the NSW Registry of Births, Deaths and Marriages.

 Roman: “Nova Roma is an international organization dedicated to the study and restoration of ancient Roman culture.”
-This webpage gives information on how Roman names were formulated, explaining the theory, and then below offers a chart of choices for nomen-cognomen combinations.
-The group’s purpose for providing the name suggestions is aimed at people wanting to join the organization, but historical novelists can use it to construct a Roman name.
+Choosing a Roman name gives information on how Roman names were formulated, explaining the theory, and then offers a chart of choices for nomen-cognomen combinations.

 Viking: The Viking Network is “a dynamic educational resource about the Vikings,” a Norwegian site in English, and a nonprofit venture which started in the early 1990s.
-The site acknowledges contributions by historians and educators in England, Canada, Iceland, and other countries.
+The Viking Heritage – given names section acknowledges contributions by historians and educators in England, Canada, Iceland, and other countries.
 The Given Names page the above link takes you to offers “genuine Viking given names.”
 The names are still in use today, and the site gives current popularity statistics for Norway, Sweden and Denmark.

 About the contributor: B.J.
 Sedlock is Metadata and Archives Librarian at Defiance College in Defiance, Ohio.
 She writes book reviews and articles for The Historical Novels Review, and has contributed to The Sondheim Review.